-In light of the frequency of attacks by the PKK and goverment armed and security forces, the number of causalties and the number of people forced to leave the areas affected by violence, the required degree of intensity was arguably reached again on August 2015 and it continues to be as of 2022.
+In light of the frequency of attacks by the PKK and government armed and security forces, the number of casualties and the number of people forced to leave the areas affected by violence, the required degree of intensity was arguably reached again on August 2015 and it continues to be as of 2022.

 A series of indicative factors are used to assess whether armed groups exhibit the required degree of organization, such as the existence of a command structure and disciplinary rules and mechanisms, the ability to procure, transport, and distribute arms, the ability to plan, coordinate and carry out military operations, the ability to negotiate and conclude agreements, e.g. cease fire or peace agreements.
 If the criterion of a minimum organization of the armed groups is not fulfilled, there is no armed conflict.
 For further information, see 'non-international armed conflict - organization' in our classification section.

 There is relatively little information available about the current organization of the PKK.
 See 'Who Are Kurdistan Worker's Party (PKK) Rebels', BBC, 4 November 2016.
 The command of the group is reportedly based in the Qandil Mountains in northern Iraq and Abdullah Ӧcalan is still thought to be the leader of the group despite him serving life imprisonment in Türkiye since his arrest in 1999.
 Cemil Bayik is believed to be the number two in the PKK and has repeatedly spoken on behalf of the PKK from its basis in the Qandil region in Iraq.
 The group reportedly recruits the majority of its members through personal acquaintance from the Kurdish areas of southeastern Türkiye.
 See for example IISS, “Turkey”, Armed Conflicts Database, last consulted August 2019, and the following interviews: D. Yücel, 'Ja, es gab Hinrichtungen', Die Welt, 23 August 2015; I. Pannell, 'Kurdish PKK Warns Turkey of Long Fight for Freedom', BBC, 25 April 2016.
-Yet, the PKK is able to sustain military operations not only in Turkey, but also in Iraq as part of the non-international armed conflict against the Islamic State group, which illustrates that the group is fullfing the requisite degree of organization.
+The PKK is able to sustain military operations not only in Türkiye, but also in Iraq as part of the non-international armed conflict against the Islamic State group, which illustrates that the group is fullfing the requisite degree of organization.
 R. Hall, 'Kurdish Group Fighting Islamic State Tells America: Stop Calling Us Terrorist', Global Post, 22 December 2014; M. A. Salih, 'PKK Forces Impress in Fight Against Islamic State', Al Monitor, 1 September 2014.

 The non-international armed conflict against the PKK spills over into Syria and Iraq where the Turkish action is intertwined with the ongoing non-international armed conflicts in Syria and Iraq.
-In Syria, Turkey has been shelling Kurdish militia and the Islamic State group.
+In Syria, Türkiye has been shelling Kurdish militia and the Islamic State group.
 T. Arango, 'Turkey Confirms Strikes Against Kurdish Militias in Syria', The New York Times, 27 October 2015; see also Council on Foreign Relations, “Conflict Between Turkey and Armed Kurdish Groups”, Global Conflict Tracker, last updated 28 August 2019.
-The spill over of the non-international armed conflict in Turkey also leads to parallel international armed conflicts with Iraq and Syria.
-Moreover, Turkey is occuppying part of northern Syria.
+The spill over of the non-international armed conflict in Türkiye also leads to parallel international armed conflicts with Iraq and Syria.
+Moreover, Türkiye is occuppying part of northern Syria.

 Views of the parties to the conflict

 According to the Turkish government, the PKK is a terrorist organization.
 ‘PKK’, Republic of Turkey, Ministry of Foreign Affairs.
 After launching airstrikes targeting the PKK, the Turkish Prime Minister Erdogan announced the end of the peace process with the PKK.
 F. Ozerkan, 'Turkeys Erdogan Says Peace Process with Kurds Over', AFP, 28 July 2015; A. Barnard, 'Turkey's Focus on Crushing Kurdish Separatists Complicates the Fight Against ISIS', The New York Times, 28 July 2015.
-After denying in an interview in August 2016 that the PKK was in a war with Turkey, its purported leader Cemil Bayik referred to the war against Turkey in an interview in April 2016.
+After denying in an interview in August 2015 that the PKK was in a war with Türkiye, its purported leader Cemil Bayik referred to the war against Türkiye in an interview in April 2016.
 D. Yücel, 'Ja, es gab Hinrichtungen', Die Welt, 23 August 2015; I. Pannell, 'Kurdish PKK Warns Turkey of Long Fight for Freedom', BBC, 25 April 2016.
 In July 2019 he referred to “the conflict between the Turkish state and the Kurdish people”.
 Cemil Bayik, “Now is the moment for peace between Kurds and the Turkish state.
 Let’s not waste it”, Washington Post, 3 July 2019.